galaga2000/jira-snowflake-pipeline/README.md

-# JIRA to Snowflake Integration
+# JIRA to Snowflake Integration (Archived)

-This repository contains SQL scripts and a Python stored procedure for loading JIRA issues into Snowflake and querying execution logs.
-Follow the steps below to set up, run, and monitor the integration.
+This repository contains a reference implementation of a JIRA to Snowflake integration using SQL scripts and a Python stored procedure.
+The code demonstrates how to load JIRA issues into Snowflake using the JIRA REST API.

+⚠️ **This is an archived repository for reference purposes only.** The code is provided as-is and should be adapted for your specific use case.

 ## Files

 1. **`1-jira-external-integration.sql`**

-   * Creates a network rule (`JIRA_API_Rule`)
-   * Creates an External Access Integration (`JIRA_API_Integration`)
+   * Example configuration for Snowflake network rules and external integrations
-   * Stores JIRA credentials in a secret (`jira_api_secret`)
+   * Placeholder for JIRA API credentials (replace with your own credentials)

 2. **`2-create-landing-table.sql`**